-- 1.1 The aim of this Planning Protocol is to ensure that in the planning process there are no grounds for suggesting that a decision has been biased, partial or not well-founded in any way. - 1.2 The key purpose of Planning is to control development in the public interest. - 1.3 Your role as a Member of the Planning Authority is to make planning decisions openly, impartially, with sound judgement and for justifiable reasons. - 1.4 When the Planning Protocol applies: this Planning Protocol applies at all times when Councillors are involved in the planning process.
+- 1.1 The aim of this Planning Protocol is to ensure that in the planning process there are no grounds for suggesting that a decision has been biased, partial or not well-founded in any way. - 1.2 The key purpose of Planning is to manage development in the public interest. - 1.3 Your role as a Member of the Planning Authority is to make planning decisions openly, impartially, with sound judgement and for justifiable reasons. - 1.4 When the Planning Protocol applies: this Planning Protocol applies at all times when Councillors are involved in the planning process.
 (This includes, where applicable, when part of decision-making meetings of the Council in exercising the functions of the Planning Authority or when involved on less formal occasions, such as meetings with officers or the public and consultative meetings.)
-It applies as equally to planning enforcement matters or site specific policy issues as it does to planning applications. - 1.5 If you have any doubts about the application of this Planning Protocol to your own circumstances you should seek advice early, from the Monitoring Officer, and preferably well before any meeting takes place. - 1.6 In this Planning Protocol "Planning Meeting" covers all meetings of the Strategic Planning Board and the Planning Committees.
+It applies as equally to planning enforcement matters or site specific policy issues as it does to planning applications. - 1.5 If you have any doubts about the application of this Planning Protocol to your own circumstances you should seek advice early, from the Monitoring Officer, and preferably well before any meeting takes place.